Prayer

 homecoming.

-Days, you’d hold the syllables which
+Days, you would hold the syllables, which

 every river must learn to say to its victims